anthonydiiorio/Blog/content/posts/pizza/index.md

 ![Dough balls](Pizza-7.jpg)

-Finally weigh and form the dough into balls in individual containers with a touch of olive oil.
+Finally weigh and form dough balls and place in individual containers with a touch of olive oil.
 You can also use a proofing box if you have one.
 Into the fridge for a few days to cold ferment.

 ![Ready to launch](Pizza-1.jpg)